top of page

 This website is designed to help you plan your vacation in the north of Israel.
 Sites are listed under 3 categories - family activities, hiking and historic.
 Five areas are covered, and each is proceeded by a general introduction.
 This section introduces the Golan Heights, which is a popular vacation area.

-INTRODUCTION TO THE GOLAN HEIGHTS
+DISCOVERING THE GOLAN HEIGHTS

 The geography of the Golan Heights